-We are aware of numerous comments submitted in this rulemaking that confirm the strong performance of CLOs during the financial crisis.
-Our experience as direct participants in the industry accords with these views.
+We are aware of numerous comments submitted in this rulemaking that confirm the strong performance of CLOs during the financial crisis.8 Our experience as direct participants in the industry accords with these views.
 We believe that this record of performance demonstrates that the existing safeguards and incentive alignments in the CLO industry more than adequately meet the goals of Section 941.

 In particular, the ongoing investor demand for CLO securities reflects a market judgment, by the most informed and interested parties, that Open Market CLOs are structured in a manner that protects and advances investor interests while offering a valuable investment opportunity.
 CLOs were one of the first types of ABS to experience revived demand following the 2008 financial crisis, and demand for CLOs has been quite strong during the past few years.
-This resurgence indicates that the investor community has examined CLO performance during an extremely stressful financial period and has concluded that CLOs offered, and continue to offer, robust protections for investor interests.
+Based on our actual investment experience in the CLO market, we believe that CLOs issued prior to the financial crisis ("1.0 CLOs") were designed with sufficient structural features to protect all investors.
+In addition to the broader market statistics referenced above, the fact that all 1.0 CLOs in which we invested and most 1.0 CLOs that we have followed have performed as initially designed strengthens our positive view of CLOs.
+Post-crisis CLO issuance ("2.0 CLOs") have been further structural enhancements (e.g. greater debt subordination, higher credit quality requirements, reduction in non-loan assets, etc.) that we believe should make all debt tranches able to withstand even greater credit stress while maintaining credit quality.
+Thus, we intend to continue to invest in this market on behalf of our clients.
+This resurgence in investment indicates that the investor community has examined CLO performance during an extremely stressful financial period and has concluded that CLOs offered, and continue to offer, robust protections for investor interests.
+Lastly, Eaton Vance currently manages one 2.0 CLO and intends to pursue active management of future CLO transactions, which further demonstrates our belief in the stability of the CLO structure.